-If a taxpaver died before filing a return for 2004, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
+If a taxpayer died before filing a return for 2005, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
 A personal representative can be an executor, administrator, or anyone who is in charge of the deceased taxpayer's property.
 If a taxpayer did not have to file a federal return but had New York State tax withheld, a New York State return must be filed to get a refund.
 If a joint federal income tax return was filed for the deceased taxpayer and the surviving spouse, a joint New York State return can be filed on Form IT-203.
+Enter Filing as surviving spouse in the area where you sign the return.
+If someone else is the personal representative for the deceased spouse, he or she must also sign the return.
 The filing due date is the same as if the taxpayer had lived.
-The person who files the return for the deceased should write the taxpayer's first name and date of death in the area indicated at the top of the return.
+The person who files the return for the deceased should write the date of death in the Decedent information area indicated at the top of the return.